Ukraine invasion: UK troops will not fight against Russia says Wallace

 The defence secretary said: "I'm not putting British troops directly to fight Russian troops.
 That would trigger a European war because we are a Nato country and Russia would therefore be attacking Nato."

-He said while this is something he cannot and will not do - he will "help Ukraine fight every street with every piece of equipment we can get to them, and we will support them".
+He said while this was something he could not and would not do - he would "help Ukraine fight every street with every piece of equipment we can get to them, and we will support them".

 Asked about the possibility of a no-fly zone above Russia, he replied this would mean putting "British fighter jets directly against Russian fighter jets", adding: "Nato would have to effectively declare war on Russia because that's what you would do."

-He called Russia's assault a "naked, aggressive, military invasion" and said that he believed diplomacy was currently "absolutely off the table".
+He called Russia's assault a "naked, aggressive, military invasion" and said he believed diplomacy was currently "absolutely off the table".

 Nato - the North Atlantic Treaty Organisation - is a military alliance formed in 1949 by 12 countries, including the US, Canada, the UK and France.